 I love Gregorian Chant and believe that it should have a prominent place in liturgy.
-I am currently working on a project of setting the Spanish Propers of the Mass.
+I have created some chant settings of the Mass ordinaries in Spanish and am currently working on a project of setting the Spanish Propers of the Mass.

 I have taught music for about fifteen years, taking on a variety of students ranging in age from four to adult.
 The musical knowledge of my students has ranged from beginners with no prior experience to students with several years of lessons.
 I have taught both privately and also in a classroom setting, teaching music history and theory for two years for the University of St. Thomas Piano Camp.